daviddesu/plane-club/README.md

 [x] Change log addition to not add multiple logs per image [x] Chnage log view to show images view
-[ ] WHen clikcing on an image, show the log image carrousel starting with the selected image [ ] Email verification on signup
+[ ] WHen clikcing on an image, show the log image carrousel starting with the selected image [ ] A page to view logs and a page to view all images - image page will show fullscreen image when clicked [ ] Add departure/destination airport, and also flight number [ ] Email verification on signup
 [ ] User area upgrades for subscription view and cancel [ ] Add avatar to nav bar